Home » UXO Services » UXO Surveys » Non-intrusive UXO Survey

 How long does it take to complete a UXO Risk Assessment?

 Our Preliminary UXO Risk Assessments are desk based and can usually be completed within 1 or 2 working days.
 Preliminary UXO desk study reports offer a fast and cost-effective way to establish whether further research is required – or whether the risk can be negated at an early stage.
-A Detailed UXO Risk Assessment can on average take between 5 and 10 or more days to complete (once research has started) depending on the size and complexity of the site.
+Production time for our Detailed UXO Risk Assessments is around 5 to 7 working days (once research has started) and on average take between 5 and 10 or more days to complete – depending on the size and complexity of the site.
 If a quicker turnaround is required, mention this when ordering – even if we cannot produce the full report, we can usually make an initial assessment of risk and provide interim risk mitigation measures.

 What are the differences between a Preliminary and a Detailed UXO Risk Assessment?